-Premier Piano Shows presents
+Premier Piano Shows

 What is Dueling Pianos?

 Dueling Piano bars sprouted up across the country in the late 1990s, fueled by founders of the concept at Pat OBriens in New Orleans and Dallas Alleys Alleycats.
 From the lineage of original dueling piano players came several generations of piano entertainers that would yield successful performing careers at dueling piano bars like Howl at the Moon, Rum Runners, Jellyrolls, Crocodile Rocks, Sing Sing, The Shout!
-House, The Piano Bar at Harrahs Las Vegas, and The Bar at Times Square in New York New York Las Vegas.
+House, The Piano Bar at Harrahs Las Vegas, and The Bar at Times Square in New York Las Vegas.